dkt-projekt/DocumentStorage/README.md

 **dkt.storage.data-dir**

 This is a standard Java configuration parameter which can be set e.g. in the `application.properties` file.
 It specifies the location which is used to store the upload files.
 The default value is "documents/".

+**dkt.storage.virtuoso-username**

+Specify the user name that has write access to the Virtuoso triple store.

+**dkt.storage.virtuoso-password**

+Specify the password of the user for write access to the Virtuoso triple store.

+**dkt.storage.virtuoso-crud-endpoint**

+Specify the API endpoint for write access to the Virtuoso triple store.
+E.g. `http://example.com:8890/sparql-graph-crud-auth`